-Where leasehold properties cease trading and become vacant, the Group provides for all costs, net of anticipated income, to the end of the lease or the anticipated days of the disposal or sublease.
-The provision, which is discounted at 1.21% (2020: 1.21%) reflecting the risk-free rate of interest, is expected to be utilised at various dates up to 2033.
+Where leasehold properties cease trading and become vacant, the Group provides for all costs, net of anticipated income, to the end of the lease or the anticipated time until its disposal or sublet.
+The provision, which is discounted at 3.45% (2021: 1.21%) reflecting the risk-free rate of interest, is expected to be utilised at various dates up to 2033.